Powerlearnproject/se-day1-assignment-Brantone1284/README.md

 -Example: Checking how a payment system interacts with a shopping cart.

--System Testing – Tests the entire application as a whole.
+- System Testing – Tests the entire application as a whole.

 -Verifies overall system behavior.